The Hidden Gems of the Van Gogh Museum

-1. Head of a Skeleton with a Burning Cigarette
+1. Vincent van Gogh, Head of a Skeleton with a Burning Cigarette

 3. Paul Gauguin, Vincent van Gogh Painting Sunflowers

 Was Van Gogh really painting a vase of sunflowers when his friend Gauguin produced this portrait of him?
-No, he can’t have been: it was December and far too late in the year for sunflowers.
+No, he couldn’t have been: it was December and far too late in the year for sunflowers.
 But it is quite probable that Van Gogh painted a copy of one of his own sunflower pictures around this time.
-Gauguin liked to work from his imagination, a practice that van Gogh disagreed with.
+Gauguin liked to work from his imagination, a practice that Van Gogh disagreed with.
 They had many arguments about that.
-Gauguin urging van Gogh to rely on imagination more and van Gogh clinging to the real world as the source of his art.
+Gauguin urged Van Gogh to rely on imagination more and Van Gogh clung to the real world as the source of his art.
 A dilemma between being an observer passing on what they see filtered through their emotion and a creator using reality to feed their creative imagination.

 The subjects of Hiroshige’s work were atypical of the ukiyo-e genre.
 The popular series Thirty-six Views of Mount Fuji by Hokusai was a strong influence on Hiroshige’s choice of subject, though Hiroshige’s approach was more poetic and ambient than Hokusai’s bolder, more formal prints.

 7. Vincent van Gogh, Flowering Plum Orchard (after Hiroshige)